 DAI Policy #410.30.01 states on page three, "Inmates shall be screened within 72-hours of admission to any DAI facility for risk of being sexually abused by other inmates or sexually abusive towards other inmates."
 Screenings have been documented in WICS since 2017.
 Screenings prior to 2017 were completed in paper format.
 If the electronic system is not available, a paper format of the screening is completed, and responses are transferred to WICS as soon as possible.
-All screenings are administered in a private location, in the social worker's office.
+All screenings are administered in a private location.